Student Organization Reception & Employer Networking Dinner (SOREND)

 8) What do I need to do to nominate someone?

 Select the award(s) you wish to nominate someone for and complete all the corresponding questions.
-The nomination form is located here.
+The nomination form is coming soon and will be located here.

 -